engineyard/ey-docs/pages/deploy-jruby-trial.md

 <h2 id="topic3"> Reconfigure the environment for JRuby </h2>

-This procedure applies only to the JRuby Beta on the trial account.
+This procedure applies only to using _JRuby_ on the trial account.

 The trial was set up with a streamlined workflow that automatically creates a Ruby-based environment.
 To work around this, you stop the environment, reconfigure it as a JRuby one, and then boot the JRuby environment.